madupoorna/Subtitle-overlayer-chrome-extention/README.md

-Since you are planning to host this on GitHub, a professional README.md is essential to help other developers understand your tech stack and help users install the extension manually.

-Here is a complete, well-formatted README tailored to your project.

 Universal Subtitle Overlayer

 A lightweight, privacy-first Chrome Extension that injects a customizable subtitle overlay on top of any online video player.
 Perfect for platforms that lack native CC support or for users who prefer their own .srt files.

 🚀 Features